Source code for ae.files

 ===========================

-:mod:`ae.base` namespace portion.
+on the :mod:`ae.base` namespace portion.

 .. hint:: more helper functions to manage directory/folder structures are provided by the :mod:`ae.paths` portion.